subLUMENal/firsttimeflyersguide/docs/03_packing.md

 For longer flights, you might want to bring a pair of wired headphones, in case the airplane has an in-flight entertainment system (more on that later).
 Some airplanes are starting to allow Bluetooth headsets, but those are few and far between at the moment.

 You might want to put a light jacket in your carry-on bag.
 Airports and airplanes can sometimes get cold, even in the summer.

+Hopefully, you're mostly packed by [the day before your flight](/before/).
+If not, you should be finishing up your packing then.